chiranjib-swain/stale/README.md

 - Close the stale issues and pull requests after 7 days of inactivity
 - If an update/comment occur on stale issues or pull requests, the stale label will be removed and the timer will restart

-## Recommended permissions
+## **Recommended permissions**

 For the execution of this action, it must be able to fetch all issues and pull requests from your repository.
+This retrieval is performed using the [`listForRepo` endpoint](https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#list-repository-issues), which returns both **issues and pull requests**.
+Because GitHub models every pull request as an issue, this endpoint requires **Issues: read** permission—even if your workflow configuration only targets pull requests.
+Missing this permission—particularly in private repositories—will cause the API call to fail with the error:

+> **Resource not accessible by integration**

 In addition, based on the provided configuration, the action could require more permission(s) (e.g.: add label, remove label, comment, close, delete branch, etc.).
 This can be achieved with the following [configuration in the action](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions) if the permissions are restricted:

 ```yaml